How does life insurance work?

 Yes, but generally only in two specific circumstances:

 - You stop paying your premiums.
 You’re typically extended a grace period that keeps your benefits active even if you’ve occasionally paid a premium late.
 After the grace period, your insurer reserves the right to cancel your policy.

 - Your application is found to be fraudulent.
-If your insurer finds that you purposefully lied on your application or provided fraudulent supporting documents, your insurer has just cause cancel your policy.
-If the fraud isn’t caught until after your death, your insurer can cancel any claim due to your beneficiaries.
+If your insurer finds that you purposefully lied on your application or provided fraudulent supporting documents, your insurer has just cause to cancel your policy.
+If the fraud isn’t discovered until after your death, your insurer can cancel any claim due to your beneficiaries.

 Choosing life insurance beneficiaries

 Part of the process of signing up for a life insurance policy is designating the people who will receive your policy’s benefits after you die.
-Most policyholders designate their spouse or children, but you can assign your benefits to anybody who depends on you financially — even friends or business partners.
+Most policyholders designate their spouse or children, but you can assign your benefits to anybody who depends on you financially, even friends or business partners.